MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 You can run `teamsfx add sso`  command in your **project root directory**

 > [!Note]
 > The feature enables SSO for all existing applicable capabilities.
-If you add an capability later to the project, you can follow the same steps to enable SSO for that capability.
+If you add capability later to the project, follow the same steps to enable SSO for that capability.

 ## Changes Teams Toolkit makes to your project